 The wrongful death statute in Florida has complex rules with several exceptions and exclusions.

 We aggressively defend a victim's legal rights while treating the surviving family with the utmost respect and compassion.
-When pursuing an action for wrongful death, the help of a skilled lawyer is often essential.
+When pursuing an action for wrongful death, the help of a skilled lawyer is often essential to protect your rights and provide proper representation by building a solid case to prove your claim.